poyi/Copy-Fill-Color/README.md

 <h3>Using the Plugin</h3>
 Select a layer with fill color and press <b>Shift + Command + f</b>.
 The hex code should now be copied to your clipboard and ready to be pasted.

+<h6>Note that the Shift + Command + f overwrites the Sketch default enter full screen shortcut, you can set your own shortcut by editing the plugin file to avoid conflict.<h6>